Mass and angular momentum of black holes in 3D gravity theories with first order formalism: Masses and angular momenta of black holes in three dimensional gravity theories : examples

 Now in order to compute mass and angular momentum of a black hole we consider the charge variation (\ref{Q-var}).
 Using the above formula (\ref{aux-BTZ}), we can rephrase the charge variation form (\ref{chi-var}) as follows

 The mass and angular momentum of a black hole is defined by (\ref{Mass-Ang}) on the boundary, i.e. spatial infinity.
-To compute the charge variation form for mass and angular momentum of a black hole we examine the interior products of frame fields and connection 1-forms.
-The non-vanishing interior products for $\xi = \frac{\partial}{\partial t}$ are represented by
+To compute the charge variation form for mass and angular momentum of a black hole we examine the interior products and variations of frame fields and connection 1-forms.
+Since we are now dealing with the variation of Hamiltonian (\ref{var-H2}) at spatial boundaries on the Cauchy surface, we only need to consider $d\phi$ component to compute the charge variation form $\delta \chi_{\xi}$.
+The variation forms of connection 1-forms to be related to $d\phi$ component are given by